Sgt. Pepper's Lonely Hearts Club Band (film): Reception

 Although Universal had high hopes for the movie – anticipating "this generation's Gone with the Wind " – it worked out differently.
 According to film historian Leonard Maltin's TV, Movie & Video Guide, the picture "just doesn't work" and "ranges from tolerable to embarrassing.
 As for the Bee Gees' acting, well, if you can't say something nice..."
 On Rotten Tomatoes, the film has a 11% score based on 27 reviews with an average rating of 3.9/10.
 The site's critical consensus reads "I thought you might like to know that the Beatles (aka the act you've known for all these years) are ill-served by this kitschy, aggressively whimsical fantasy film that's most certainly not a thrill".
+Metacritic, which uses a weighted average, assigned the a score of 27 out of 100, based on 9 critics, indicating "generally unfavorable" reviews.

 In Rolling Stone, Paul Nelson ridiculed virtually every aspect of the production.
 He said that Frampton had "absolutely no future in Hollywood" while Schultz "would seem to need direction merely to find the set, let alone the camera".
 Nelson commented on the musical soundtrack: "The album proves conclusively that you can't go home again in 1978.
 Or, if you do, you'd better be aware of who's taken over the neighborhood."
 The New York Timess Janet Maslin wrote that the "musical numbers are strung together so mindlessly that the movie has the feel of an interminable variety show", also adding that "conceived in a spirit of merriment...watching it feels like playing shuffleboard at the absolute insistence of a bossy shipboard social director.
 When whimsy gets to be this overbearing, it simply isn't whimsy any more."
 Similarly, David Ansen of Newsweek dismissed Sgt.
 Pepper as "a film with a dangerous resemblance to wallpaper".

 A more positive review came from The Valley Independent, whose Ron Paglia called the film "Good, campy fun", citing Steve Martin's performance as "a high point" and the celebrity-filled finale as "something special" before concluding "there's much to enjoy."
 The Intelligencers Lou Gaul described the production as "A sort of modern Fantasia for today's teens".

 The film was ranked No. 76 on VH1's 100 Most Shocking Moments in Rock and Roll.

 Band response

 Only Paul McCartney and Ringo Starr went to see the movie when it first premiered.
 When asked about the film in a 1979 interview, George Harrison expressed his sympathy for Stigwood, Frampton and the Bee Gees, acknowledging that they had all worked hard to achieve success before making Sgt.
 Pepper.
 He said of Frampton and the Bee Gees: "I think it's damaged their images, their careers, and they didn't need to do that.
 It's just like the Beatles trying to do the Rolling Stones.
 The Rolling Stones can do it better."
-While John Lennon had never publicly acknowledged the film he did attend rehearsals for the play.
+While John Lennon never publicly acknowledged the film he did attend rehearsals for the play.